 We landed also three pacú, three yatorana, and two moturo.
 The upper sections and the main Pluma were productive in quality and quantity, with some nice fish caught over 20 pounds.

 The Secure sections also gave us strong fishing, with good fish sizes and two fish over 15 pounds.
 We are waiting and looking forward to an excellent next week.

 In our sixth week of the exploratory helifishing program we have had the honor of hosting two friends from the United Kingdom, with whom we have shared the great experience of fishing pristine waters from the headwaters of the rivers in our basin.
 The weather helped us, both in fishing and in flights, so we could rotate between different environments.
 Although the prevailing drought makes the river levels very low, by having options and the possibility of moving by helicopter, we find ways for the fishing to be successful.
 We rounded off the week with good catches of golden dorado, pacú, and yatorana.

 We had cool nights and very comfortable days over the past week.
 The water in all the rivers was in good condition, loaded with fish but very technical due to many days without rain.
 We spent mostly of the time hiking the tributaries, and also made a camp in the upper Agua Negra, where we had many chances for big dorado and a few pacú.
 The Chinoro was also very fun on dry flies and small streamers.

-The biggest fish of the week – a beautiful 25-pound dorado -caught on the Upper Agua Negra.
+The biggest fish of the week was 20-lb. dorado in the upper Agua Negra.

 Fly Fishing Caribe strongly recommends that you enroll with Global Rescue prior to embarking on your trip.Click HERE to complete